Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Quick-Reference Checklist

-Five minutes of planning and a short detour on your way to the shops.
+Five minutes of planning and a short detour on your way to the store.
 If you haven't done the change yet, head to the step-by-step guide and the full DIY oil change hub.

 // Straight Answers